typedefs/typedefs/docs/binary_format/binaryFormat.md

 "decoding succeeded"
 ```

-Here is a table that recaps how those types are being serialised:
+Here is a table that recaps how those types are being cerealised:

 | Term                         | Binary    |
 |------------------------------|-----------|